Spark discovery of Ohio's stories. Embrace the present, share the past and transform the future.

 - Relevance- Addressing and communicating the significance of history with Ohio's diverse people

 - Authenticity- Valuing artifacts and true stories of history

 - Inclusivity- Appealing to all Ohioans, especially underserved audiences

 - Stewardship- Protecting the evidence of Ohio history

-Connecting people to the stories of Ohio is part of the daily work of the Society and is accomplished in part through educational efforts such as sponsoring National History Day in Ohio, and Ohio As America, an online textbook and curriculum for teaching the history of Ohio.
-Overseeing the Historical Markers program and the Local History Office are additional ways of connecting people to Ohio history.A
+Connecting people to the stories of Ohio is part of our daily work and it's accomplished in part through educational efforts such as sponsoring National History Day in Ohio and Ohio As America, an online textbook and curriculum for teaching the history of our state.
+Overseeing the Historical Markers program and the Local History Office are additional ways we connect people to Ohio history.

 Burt Logan, Executive Director & CEO

 George Kane, Director of Historic Sites & Facilities